 Upon request, RISE Center staff can present on topics related to equity, diversity, and inclusion to your students.
-Workshops are scheduled on a first-come, first-served basis and the RISE Center will need at least three weeks’ notice to accommodate requests.
 Workshops typically run from a half-hour to one hour in length.
-Available topics currently include:
+Topics may be adjusted to fit the needs of your students based on field of study.
+Example workshops include:

 In this workshop, connections are drawn between abstract concepts related to diversity and inclusion and practical implications for students’ careers.